PvZProject/PlantVSZombies---OOP-Project/README.md

 VII.
 Result:
 Based on principle of OOP Method, our project has been completely with basic rules and properties of Plants vs Zombies game.
 The combination of classes and objects in system is relative logically.
 We also do successfully the display to connect the user with program, it can be control by other input devices like: mouse, keyboard.
 Moreover, there are some new features out of the basic rule is the sound while playing, alongside with Graphic User Interface to make the user interface is more attractive.

 VIII.
-Limited:
+Limitations:
 Beside the success of build the game with basic rules, our project still has many cases that cannot be solved:
 - Do not have Save Game, Save Score, input the Name for the user.
  - This game contains 3 kinds of plants: Sun flower, Pea shooter, Freeze Pea Shooter & 3 kinds of Zombies: Normal Zombie, Cone Head Zombies & Bucket Head Zombies.
 - There are only 2 level.
 We have not yet built more upgrade levels.

 IX.
+Future improvements:
+Add new kind of Zombies, Plants
+Add new Levels
+Add shovel to remove plants
+Add Lawn-mowers
+Make it be able to save score, to refund sun about 50% when removing by Shovel.
+Add new button: Pause
+Improve quality of Graphic (GUI).

-Conclusion:
+X. Conclusion:
 Plants vs Zombies Game that was built by object – oriented method is easier and logically than traditional method.
 This shows clearly polymorphism, inheritance, encapsulation, data abstraction of OOP and the relationship between Plant, Pea, Zombie alongside with their children classes.
 Besides that, learning more knowledge out of the limited of this course is one of the important things to do while performing this project.